RezaNorm/blubank-booking-task/README.md

   - Uses CommandBus and QueryBus for dispatching commands and queries.

 - **Repository Pattern:**
-  - Abstract data access layer that mediates between the domain and data mapping layers.
+  - Abstract data access layer that mediates between the data mapping layers.
   - Each entity (User, Booking, Resource) has its own repository interface and implementation.
   - Provides a collection-like interface for accessing domain objects.
   - Centralizes data access logic and makes it easier to swap implementations.